fetchai/agents-aea/docs/quickstart.md

 ## Echo skill demo

-The echo skill is a simple demo that introduces you to the main business logic components of an AEA.
+The echo skill demo is a simple demo that introduces you to the main business logic components of an AEA.
+The <a href="https://aea-registry.fetch.ai/details/skill/fetchai/echo/latest" target="_blank">echo skill</a> simply echoes received messages back to the sender.

 The fastest way to create your first AEA is to fetch it!

 ``` bash
 aea fetch fetchai/my_first_aea:0.12.0